Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

+- Embiid is responsible for taking 19.3% of his team's field goal attempts this season with 20.1 per game.

-- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's shots from beyond the arc.
+- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's tries from beyond the arc.

-- Embiid's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his 76ers average 99.8 per game, which ranks 26th among NBA teams.
+- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics are the 18th-ranked squad in the league, giving up 44.0 rebounds per contest.

-- The Celtics concede 23.1 assists per contest, second-ranked in the league.
+- The Celtics allow 44 rebounds per contest, ranking 18th in the league.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.

+- In terms of 3-pointers, the Celtics are ranked fifth in the NBA, giving up 11.6 makes per contest.

 Joel Embiid vs. the Celtics